streamroot/integration-samples/cdn-load-balancer/android/ExoPlayerCDNLoadBalancerPlugin/README.md

 ### StatsView

-Streamroot provides an optional utils library that allows the display of CDN Load Balancer information on the device.
+Lumen provides an optional utils library that allows the display of CDN Load Balancer information on the device.

 ---
 **⚠️ This is NOT intended for production ⚠️**